stealjs/steal/docs/module-config.md

 @parent StealJS.modules

-@option {*} The `@config` module is loaded prior to the [@dev] and [System.main] module in [System.env development] and assumed to be packaged in [System.mainBundle] in production.
+@option {*} The `@config` module is loaded prior to the [@dev] and [System.main] module in [System.env development] and assumed to be packaged in [System.bundlesPath bundle] in production.

 If System.paths["@config"] is not specified, its default path will obey the following rules: